Sexual attraction: Alcohol

+Cannabis

+Cannabis has shown to provide users with sexual experience enhancing benefits such as heightened desire, heightened sexual satisfaction, higher intensity of orgasms, more relaxation, more sensitivity to touch, better focus, and reduced anxiety.
+Some users have found that cannabis had a negative effect on sexual relations such as making them tired or less focused.
+Cannabis intake before sexual activities can also contribute to other issues such as erectile dysfunction and issues reaching orgasm.

+Opioids

+Opioid use such as morphine and heroin can produce feelings of euphoria and relaxation during sexual encounters.
+Heavy long-term use of opioids can influence the rapid decline of the production of the sex hormones testosterone and estrogen.
+This results in fewer sperm count, lower libido, erectile dysfunction, and eventual infertility for males.
+For females, long-term use can result in infertility, decreased sex drive, and issues reaching orgasm.
+Opioid also causes less physical sensation during sexual activities, resulting in a worse sexual experience.

+Cocaine

+Cocaine use when first starting out has an increase in sexual desire and sexual euphoria, but can also lead to erectile dysfunction and premature or delayed orgasm.
+Chronic use of cocaine has long-term effects such as ovulation failure in women and poor sperm count/motility in men.

 Sex and sexuality differences

 Men have been found to have a greater interest in uncommitted sex compared to women.
 Some research shows this interest to be more sociological than biological.
 Men have a greater interest in visual sexual stimuli than women.
 However, additional trends have been found with a greater sensitivity to partner status in women choosing a sexual partner and men placing a greater emphasis on physical attractiveness in a potential mate, as well as a significantly greater tendency toward sexual jealousy in men and emotional jealousy in women.

 Bailey, Gaulin, Agyei, and Gladue (1994) analyzed whether these results varied according to sexual orientation.
 In general, they found biological sex played a bigger role in the psychology of sexual attraction than orientation.
 However, there were some differences between homosexual and heterosexual women and men on these factors.
 While gay and straight men showed similar psychological interest in casual sex on markers of sociosexuality, gay men showed a larger number of partners in behaviour expressing this interest (proposed to be due to a difference in opportunity).
 Self-identified lesbian women showed a significantly greater interest in visual sexual stimuli than heterosexual women and judged partner status to be less important in romantic partnerships.
 Heterosexual men had a significantly greater preference for younger partners than homosexual men.
 People who identify as asexual may not be sexually attracted to anyone.
 Gray asexuality includes those who only experience sexual attraction under certain circumstances; for example, exclusively after an emotional bond has been formed.
 This tends to vary from person to person.